-This off-the-peg token creation functionality, along with a built-in decentralised exchange (DEX), enables a powerful but low-cost crowdfunding solution.
-Users can launch, distribute and trade their own crypto tokens with just a few clicks, whether the purpose is to fund a new application, build out a loyalty rewards programme, or create an in-app currency.
+This off-the-peg token creation functionality, along with a built-in decentralized exchange (DEX) (not centralized exchanges), enables a powerful but low-cost crowdfunding solution.
+Users can launch, distribute and trade their own crypto tokens with just a few clicks, whether the purpose is to fund a new application, build out a loyalty rewards program, or create an in-app currency.

 The open DEX allows tokens to be traded against any other Waves token, and official gateways run by Waves Platform offer the ability to buy and sell Waves tokens for other major digital and fiat currencies.